trebisky/Rockchip/blink/README.md

 Tom Trebisky  1-1-2022

-This LED should be green and the schematic shows it as "GPIO0_B5" or "LED1_OUT".
+This LED is green and is connected to "GPIO0_B3"